MahrukZ/E2S/ui/README.md

 ### `npm run build`

-- Builds the app for production.
+- Builds the app for production to the `build` folder.
 - It correctly bundles React in production mode and optimizes the build for the best performance.
 - Your app is ready to be deployed!